Section 95 of BNS: Protection of Children from Criminal Exploitation

 If the offense is actually committed, the offender shall also be punished as if they committed the crime themselves.

-This section safeguards children from exploitation and criminal activities, ensuring that adults who exploit minors for illegal purposes face serious legal consequences.
+How It Protects: This section safeguards minors from exploitation and criminal activities, ensuring that adults who exploit them for illegal purposes face serious legal consequences.
+It reinforces the protection of minors and promotes their welfare and safety.

 1 Like